 please make checks out to “Dean Corren,” with “Public Finance” in the memo and mail to: Dean Corren, 92 Brookes Ave.
 Burlington, VT 05401.

 3. Contribute to the Clean Elections Project of the Peace & Justice Center

-CEP is an allied group of the Peace & Justice Center, with the mission to litigate and educate in promotion of Public Finance of campaigns.
+CEP is an allied group of the Peace & Justice Center, with the mission to litigate and educate to promote Public Financing of campaigns.
 It is a tax-exempt (501c3) organization and contributions are tax-deductible.
 Make checks to: